Serge693/eip7702-revoker/README.md

 node revoke.mjs --network all
 node delegate.mjs --network base,arbitrum

-Security RecommendationsAlways use a separate sponsor account with minimal balance Never commit your .env file
+Security RecommendationsAlways use a separate sponsor account with small balance Never commit your .env file
-.env is already ignored by .gitignore
+.env is ignored by .gitignore

 LicenseMIT © Serge693
-`docs: clean up README.md`